aurelia/framework/doc/article/en-US/integrating-with-polymer.md

 Note that the `<paper-input>` elements have `.two-way` bindings, not just `.bind`.
-With the exception of native HTML form elements, Aurelia defaults to one-way bindings, so two-way databinding must be specified explicitly.
+With the exception of native HTML form elements, Aurelia defaults to one-way bindings, so two-way data binding must be specified explicitly.

 A normal `<button>` element is used with Aurelia's `submit.delegate` binding, since Polymer elements cannot submit forms.